 This is one of the few longitudinal studies to have adjusted for traditional cardiovascular risk factors, including body mass index, smoking and alcohol consumption.
 One of the limitations is that it’s an observational study.

 An important next step would be to develop prevention strategies aimed at building awareness and reducing cardiovascular disease risk among those with severe and very active atopic eczema, according to the authors.

 In an accompanying editorial, John R. Ingram, D.M., of Cardiff University in the United Kingdom writes that eczema has joined the growing list of inflammatory conditions, including severe psoriasis, linked to cardiovascular risk.

-“For patients with severe or more active eczema, the evidence from the Silverwood and colleagues study makes the case for targeted screening of standard [cardiovascular] disease risk factors.
-We may need to rethink thresholds for primary prevention interventions in this patient group, by factoring in severe eczema as an independent [cardiovascular] disease risk factor,” Dr. Ingram writes.
+“For patients with severe or more active eczema, the evidence from the study by Silverwood and colleagues makes the case for targeted screening of standard [cardiovascular] disease risk factors.
+We may need to rethink thresholds for primary prevention interventions in this patient group by factoring in severe eczema as an independent [cardiovascular] disease risk factor,” Dr. Ingram writes.

 Silverwood Richard J, Forbes Harriet J, Abuabara Katrina, Ascott Anna, et al. “Severe and predominantly active atopic eczema in adulthood and long-term risk of cardiovascular disease: Population-based cohort study.”BMJ.
 May 23, 2018.
 DOI:https://doi.org/10.1136/bmj.k1786

 Ingram John R. “Atopic eczema and cardiovascular disease.”BMJ.
 May 23, 2018.
 DOI:https://doi.org/10.1136/bmj.k2064